reactos/reactos/modules/wallpapers/ReadMe.txt

 ReactOS_CirclesGold_1.jpg           | See above                                      | See above
 ReactOS_CirclesGold_2.jpg           | See above                                      | See above
 ReactOS_Hexagons.jpg                | See above                                      | http://www.reactos.org/forum/viewtopic.php?p=109866#p109866

+To include the module in your build folder, run the configure script with the flags -DENABLE_WALLPAPERS=1

+# For Windows users

+    configure.cmd -DENABLE_WALLPAPERS=1

+# For UNIX users

+    ./configure.sh -DENABLE_WALLPAPERS=1